 A: The investigational product must be in an ALS Phase 2/3 trial, ongoing ALS Phase 3 trial, or awaiting regulatory determination after a completed ALS Phase 3 trial.
-An investigational product in late Phase development for another indication is eligible as long as the product is also being investigated in an ALS Phase 2/3 or Phase 3/efficacy clinical trial intended to support regulatory approval.
+An investigational product in late Phase development for another indication is eligible as long as the product is also being investigated in an ALS Phase 3/efficacy clinical trial.